googlegenomics/readthedocs/docs/source/use_cases/annotate_variants/google_genomics_annotation.rst

     --callSetIds=3049512673186936334-0 \
     --output=gs://YOUR-BUCKET/output/platinum-genomes-brca1-clinvar-annotation.tsv

 Note that this program accepts `VariantSets` and `AnnotationSets` as input.
 The analogous inputs to traditional variant annotation programs are `VCF` and `.csv` files, respectively.

-To run this job over the entire genome:
+To run the pipeline on a different `VariantSet` change the variant set id for the ``--datasetId`` id parameter and:

+ * update the ``--callSetIds`` parameter accordingly
+ * see :doc:`../discover_public_data/clinvar_annotations` if the variants were aligned to GRCh38 instead of GRCh37/hg19 and update ``--variantAnnotationSetIds``
+ * see :doc:`../discover_public_data/ucsc_annotations` if the variants were aligned to GRCh38 instead of GRCh37/hg19 and update ``--transcriptSetIds``

+The above command line runs the pipeline over a small portion of the genome, only taking a few minutes.
+If modified to run over a larger portion of the genome or the entire genome, it may take a few hours depending upon how many machines are configured to run concurrently via ``--numWorkers``.
+To run this pipeline over a large portion of the genome:

-* Add ``--runner=DataflowPipelineRunner`` to run the job on Google Cloud instead of locally.
+  #. add ``--runner=DataflowPipelineRunner`` to run the pipeline on Google Cloud instead of locally
+  #. add more references

+    * Use a comma-separated list to run over multiple disjoint regions.
+For example to run over `BRCA1`_ and `BRCA2`_ ``--references=chr13:32889610:32973808,chr17:41196311:41277499``
     * Use ``--allReferences`` instead of ``--references=chr17:41196311:41277499`` to run over the entire genome.
-* To run the job on a different dataset, change the variant set id for the ``--datasetId`` id parameter and update the ``--callSetIds`` parameter accordingly.

 Gather the results into a single file
 -------------------------------------